 Our source for this walk was Craig Weatherhill’s book Belerion which describes the ancient sites of the Land’s End peninsular (Penwith).
 He uses the title Coffin Path for the northerly route and the Tinners’ Way for the southerly one which we describe here.
 Both are brilliant walks in their own rights, through some stunning scenery.
 Our guess is that the highland route is the older as it passes more ancient landmarks.
 The northerly one has rather more Christian crosses.

-We cannot find any other references to share and so either buy the book – available at all good booksellers – or read our accounts here.
+When we did the walk, we had no other source and relied on Craig’s book – available at all good booksellers.
 We picked up the trail at Castle an Dinas and did the route in five parts as as a series of circular walks: Part 1, Part 2, Interlude, Part 3, Part 4, Part 5.
 There is a map of our West Penwith walks below.